-Building a great-looking website is very important, but so is your websites’ performance.
-Astra Theme is well-known as the fast theme featuring a clean, performance-optimized code that results in fast website loading.
+Building a great-looking website is very important, but so is your website’s performance.
+Astra Theme is well-known as a fast theme featuring clean, performance-optimized code that results in fast website loading.
 Still, there are some additional third-party services you might use on your website (e.g., Google).
 All these services will have an impact on your performance.

 When you use any Google font on your site, it requires a request to be sent to Google to fetch that font every time you load a page or post.
 This can harm your CLS points in the Core Web Vitals score.
 To help improve this, Astra Theme comes with a Self-Hosted Google Fonts feature built-in.
 This feature was added with Astra Theme 3.6.0 update.
 You can learn more about this feature in our Blog article.

 In the Astra Dashboard, you will find a toggle button to enable the “Load Google Fonts Locally” option.

 Enabling this feature will send only one Google Font API request, which will gather all of the font data & assets files from Google and store them locally on your server.
 Then, for any further requests, the Google fonts will be loaded using the locally stored files (until this option is enabled).